 When COVID-19 has taken its toll globally, schools are adopting and mandating virtual learning to avoid disruptions of classes.
 In response, schools in the spring have scrambled around virtual learning options to continue the delivery of quality education.

-Owing to the fact, students have to attend school virtually.
+Owing to this fact, students have to attend school virtually.

 Whence, this post cascaded safety tips for the virtual classroom to give students productive learning experiences despite the global health crisis.
 And I find it really necessary to learn online safety tips to keep our students protected from the flaws and misuse of the internet.

 Since remote learning has become a common modality in the educational landscape, teachers and school administrators made sure that student learning will be successful.